 - Lastly, in small bowl, combine the sour cream and milk together.

 - Alternately, add the flour and milk mixture to the butter/oil mixture.
 Stir until just combined.

 - Divide into 12 muffin cups, and bake for 18-22 minutes or until a cake tester comes out clean.

 - Follow the instructions on the back of the instant package, and add in crushed Oreos.

 - Once cupcakes have cooled, take a knife and cut out a little piece of each center and fill with Oreo filling (I usually save all of the center pieces to mix with any extra frosting in order to make cake balls)

 - Cream butter until light and fluffy.
-Add in 4 c of powdered sugar, heavy cream, vanilla, and almond.
+Add in 4 cups of powdered sugar, heavy cream, vanilla, and almond.
 Beat until super light and fluffy.
 If frosting doesn't seem stiff enough, add in the next cup of powdered sugar, 1/2 a cup at a time.
 If too sweet, add in just a pinch of salt to counteract the sweet flavor.

 - Frost each cupcake.
 I topped with chocolate chips and chocolate seashell candy molds (not pictured because they weren't ready yet =) ), but you can top with sprinkles or whatever you want!